The Lord of the Rings

-Although often called a trilogy, the work was intended by Tolkien to be one volume of a two-volume set along with The Silmarillion.
-For economic reasons, The Lord of the Rings was published over the course of a year from 29 July 1954 to 20 October 1955 in three volumes titled The Fellowship of the Ring, The Two Towers, and The Return of the King.
-The work is divided internally into six books, two per volume, with several appendices of background material.
-Some later editions print the entire work in a single volume, following the author's original intent.
+Tolkien drew inspiration from various influences for the story, including philology, mythology, Christianity, earlier fantasy works, and his own experiences in the First World War.
+Although often called a trilogy, the work was intended by Tolkien to be a single volume in a two-volume set, along with The Silmarillion.
+For economic reasons, it was first published over the course of a year, from 29 July 1954 to 20 October 1955, in three volumes rather than one, under the titles The Fellowship of the Ring, The Two Towers, and The Return of the King; The Silmarillion appeared only after Tolkien's death.
+The work is divided internally into six books, two per volume, with several appendices of chronologies, genealogies, and linguistic information.
+These three volumes were later published as a boxed set in 1957, and even finally as a single volume in 1968, following Tolkien's original intent.

-Tolkien's work, after an initially mixed reception by the literary establishment, has been the subject of extensive analysis of its themes and origins.
-Influences on this earlier work, and on the story of The Lord of the Rings, include philology, mythology, Christianity, earlier fantasy works, and his own experiences in the First World War.

-The Lord of the Rings is considered one of the greatest fantasy books ever written and it has helped to create and shape the modern fantasy genre.
+After an initial mixed reception by the literary establishment, The Lord of the Rings has been the subject of extensive analysis of its themes, literary devices, and origins.
+It is considered one of the most influential fantasy books ever written, and has helped to create and shape the modern fantasy genre.
 Since release, it has been reprinted many times and translated into at least 38 languages.
 Its enduring popularity has led to numerous references in popular culture, the founding of many societies by fans of Tolkien's works, and the publication of many books about Tolkien and his works.
 It has inspired many derivative works, including paintings, music, films, television, video games, and board games.
 Award-winning adaptations of The Lord of the Rings have been made for radio, theatre, and film.
-It was named Britain's best-loved novel of all time in the BBC's 2003 poll The Big Read.
+It was named Britain's best-loved novel of all time in a 2003 poll by the BBC called The Big Read.